Improved Gradient based Adversarial Attacks for Quantized Networks: Improved Gradients for Adversarial Attacks

-The derivation is provided in Appendix~\myref{A.2}.
+} The derivation is provided in Appendix.
 Note, since $\rmJ$ does not depend on $\beta$, $\rmJ$ and $\partial \rmJ/\partial \rvx^0$ are computed only once, $\beta$ is optimized using grid search as it involves only a single scalar.
 In fact, it is easy to see from the above equation that, when the Hessian is maximized, $\beta$ cannot be zero.
 Similarly, $\psi(\beta)$ cannot be zero because if it is zero, then the prediction $\rvp(\beta)$ is one-hot encoding (\eqref{eqn:psi_breakdown}), consequently $\partial \bfp(\beta)/\partial \bar{\bfa}^K = \bfzero$ and this cannot be a maximum for the Hessian norm.
 Hence, this ensures that $\|\psi(\beta^*)\|_2 >\rho$ for some $\rho >0$ and $\beta^*$ is bounded according to \proref{thm:beta_cal_gt}.
 Therefore, the maximum is obtained for a finite value of $\beta$.
 Even though, it is not clear how exactly this approach would affect the singular values of the input-output Jacobian ($\beta\,\rmJ$), we know that they are finite and not zero.
-To better understand how the error signal, Jacobian of softmax and Hessian norm are influenced by $\beta$, we provide an example illustration in~\figref{fig:beta_vs_jacpsi}.

-Nevertheless, there are some recent works~\cite{moosavi2019robustness,qin2019adversarial} show that adversarial training makes the network (in fact the loss $\ell$) linear and they hypothesize that linear networks would be robust to adversarial attacks.
+Furthermore, there are some recent works~\citenew{moosavi2019robustness,qin2019adversarial} show that adversarial training makes the loss surface locally linear around the vicinity of training samples and enforcing local linearity constraint on loss curvature can achieve better robust to adversarial attacks.
 On the contrary, our idea of maximizing the Hessian, \ie, increasing the nonlinearity of $\ell$, could make the network more prone to adversarial attacks and we intend to exploit that.
-Our improved \gls{PGD} attack using this Hessian based scaling is summarized in \algref{alg:mpgd_hess}.

-\SKIP{ to improve the adversarial robustness of neural network by training with regularizer to ensure the network loss is linear in direction of adversarial perturbations.
-We take cue from the existing methods and learn a scalar $\beta^*$ such that,

-This essentially aims to increase the non-linearity of the loss $L'$ by maximizing over the hessian of the loss with respect to the inputs and in turn aims to make the network more prone to adversarial attacks.
+The psuedocode for \acrshort{PGD++} attack with \acrshort{HNS} is summarized in Section A of Appendix.